evilmartians/liquor/doc/language-spec.md

 In the _for..from..to_ form, this tag invokes _code_ with _var_ bound to each integer between _lower-limit_ and _upper-limit_, inclusive.
 If _lower-limit_ or _upper-limit_ is not an *Integer*, a runtime error condition ([type error](#type-error)) is signaled.

-The _for_ tag returns the concatenation of the values its _code_ has evaluated to.
+The _for_ tag evaluates to the concatenation of the values its _code_ has evaluated to.

 #### 6.1.4 if